From Stone to 3D: A Brief History and Evolution of Puzzles

 4.2.
 Diversification of themes

-In an increasingly competitive market, brands have started to focus on numerous genres and styles:
+In an increasingly competitive market, brands have begun to focus on numerous genres and styles:

 Artistic puzzles : Masterpieces by Van Gogh, Monet, Leonardo da Vinci.